alf45tar/Pedalino/README.md

 ## Pedal Wiring

+Pedalino is designed to work with the majority of expression pedals on the market, but there are a few popular pedal types which are incompatible and need to use adapters in order to work with Pedalino.

 There is no recognized standard for footswitch and expression pedal inputs.
 Effects and amp manufacturers use whatever variations are appropriate for their particular application.
 This can cause problems for the consumer needing to find a footswitch or an expression pedal that will work well with particular devices.

-Pedalino is designed to work with the majority of expression pedals on the market, but there are a few popular pedal types which are incompatible and need to use adapters in order to work with Pedalino.

-Pedalino is designed to work with external footswitch and expression pedal connected via a stereo 1/4" TRS jack.
+Pedals connector is usually a 1/4" TRS jack.
 Each stereo TRS socket should be connected as follow.

 Pedal|TIP - Digital Pin|RING - Analog Pin|SLEEVE - Ground
 -----|-----|-----|-----